Kaktushose/jda-commands/wiki/docs/misc/embeds.md

 to retrieve the user locale.
 The Embed will be localized once [`#build()`](https://kaktushose.github.io/jda-commands/javadocs/snapshot/io.github.kaktushose.jda.commands.core/com/github/kaktushose/jda/commands/embeds/Embed.html#build()) is called.

-See the [Localization Section](../localization.md) of this wiki for details.
+See the [Localization Section](../message/localization.md) of this wiki for details.

-## Placeholders
+## Placeholders and emojis (message resolution)
-You can add placeholders to your Embeds by piggybacking the localization feature.
-JDA-Commands treats hardcoded values (where a localization key would normally be used) as the content of a localization message, thus supporting all functionality of the used localization system, such as placeholders.
+You can add placeholders to your Embeds just like in many other places in this framework.
+JDA-Commands will resolve embeds according to the documentation [here](../message/overview.md).

 !!! example
     ```json title="embeds.json"